Our Guild Vocal Hall of Fame

 2nd Place in the Tri-State College Vocal Competition 2001 and 2002

 Elizabeth DeShong has been called a vocal giant in opera circles because of her vibrant contralto vocals and coloratura.
-She has sung many times at the MET and will be appearing in the role of Suzuki in this season’s production of Madame Butterfly.
+She has sung many times at the MET and appeared in the role of Suzuki in the 2019-2020 season production of Madame Butterfly.
+The March 2020 issue of Opera News stated, “The consummate artist here is Elizabeth DeShong, as Suzuki, who’s sumptuous-voiced and in every way super.”
 She has appeared all over the USA and the world in such venues as Lyric Opera of Chicago, North Carolina Opera, Bayerische Staatoper and more.

 Winner of the Tri-State College Vocal Competition 2002